genisvalentin/scipion-em-WARPhole/README.rst

 - Copy/Recover a particle set from scratch
 This protocol can copy particle stack files into a scratch drive in streaming.
 In this way, new paticles are directly moved to the scratch drive and are ready to be used by subsequent jobs.
+The output particle sets point to the copy of the stack files in the scratch drive.
+After processing, use the "Recover" option to revert the paths back to the original location of the stacks.